How much car insurance costs

 The only time you’ll see a ‘hard’ search on your credit history is if you choose to buy car insurance and pay for it monthly.
 This is because the monthly payment is paid over a contract period, usually 12 months, and the insurer needs to check you’ll be able to cover the cost over the length of the policy.

 This is the amount you’d have to pay in the event of a claim, in addition to any compulsory excesses set by the insurer.

-The majority of insurance companies will only accept your NCB if you've earned it as a policy holder of a privately insured car.
+Most insurance companies will only accept your NCB if you’ve earned it as a policyholder of a privately insured car.